 Paco pads are self-inflatable and make sleeping and relaxing on the river easy.

 Tents are always available.
+On most trips, they will already be set up for you when you arrive in camp.
 You may be like many of our river guests who prefer to sleep under the vast canopy of stars.

 Your personal water-resistant bag will protect your duffel bag, sleeping bag and other personal items from exposure to sand and water.

 A smaller, personal day-use bag keeps important items handy during the day.
 This offers a convenient place to store rain gear, sunscreen, medication, etc.